ksu-cs-textbooks/cis400/content/D-milestones/11-milestone-9/_index.md

 #### Create a static Menu class
 In your `Data` project you should create a static class named `Menu` declared in the file _Menu.cs_ which contains the following `static` properties:

-* `Entrees` which returns an `IEnumerable<IMenuItem>` containing an instance of all available entrees in thier default configuration.
+* `Entrees` which returns an `IEnumerable<IMenuItem>` containing an instance of all available entrees in their default configuration.
 * `Sides` which returns an `IEnumerable<IMenuItem>` containing an instance of all available sides.
-As each side has 3 different sizes, this collection should contain a small, medium, and large instance of each.
 * `Drinks` which returns an `IEnumerable<IMenuItem>` containing all available drinks.
-As each drink has 3 different sizes, this collection should contain a small, medium, and large instance of each.
+As each drink has 2 different sizes, this collection should contain a small and large instance of each.
 * `FullMenu` should return an `IEnumerable<IMenuItem>` containing all of the items on the menu (one of each of the items found in the categories above).

 #### Index Page